emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 ## Things that had a significant impact on my productivity

 <p id="thanks-text"><em>Quick disclaimer: It’s important to maintain some degree of flexibility in your workflow.
 I try to do a lot of these things as regularly as possible, but life comes at ya.
-Being arbitrarily rigid is counterproductive.
+Being arbitrarily rigid is counterproductive.</em></p>

 ## ⚡ Setting a daily to-do list the night before